 Turning to Australia's prospects despite a weak finish for economic growth in 2023 - expanding just 0.2%qoq and 1.5%yoy - we continue to suggest that not only will Australia avoid a recession it will likely accelerate sequentially through 2024 with the improving global backdrop acting as a tailwind.
 No one should be disputing that 2023 likely felt like a recession for many Australians.
-A per capita recession and a negative income shock for those with high debt and young families has cascaded into weak discretionary spending as high interest rates coalesced with surging insurance, utilities, rates, education and food prices.
-Nevertheless, economic growth was held up by several unusual features this economic cycle vis-à-vis prior cycles;

 ^{} S&P/ASX Small Ordinaries Accumulation Index.
+Performance figures are net of ongoing fees and expenses.